Our Team

 Administrative Coordinator

-As Administrative Coordinator, Amie (she/her) supports the activities of the Donor Organizing and Political Education team and brings a diverse skillset and ten years of experience in nonprofit administration, marketing, and communications strategy to the role.
-Her other roles currently include mom, advocate, TN Region 1 Behavioral Health Planning and Policy Council member, Recovery Resources board member, and member of Free Hearts’ communications & development work team.
-She lives with her family in the Blue Ridge Mountain region of Northeast Tennessee, where she was also born and raised.
+As Administrative Coordinator, Amie (she/her) supports the activities of the Donor Organizing and Political Education team with her diverse skillset, creative solution-finding energy, systems thinking, and love of spreadsheets.
+She lives with her family in the Blue Ridge Mountain region of Northeast Tennessee, where she was born and raised.

 What Liberation Means to Amie